GE Money Contractor Mortgages - Help and FAQs

 Here at LENDERmonitor we receive regular similar questions from visitors enquiring about whether GE Money offer contractor mortgages.
 We collated some of the more common contractor mortgage questions but if you have any specific questions about GE Money and contractor mortgages please complete our enquiry form and we see if we can arrange for an expert to contact you directly.

-in the throws of proceeding through the contractor mortgage process to move to a buy to let with a new mortgage company.
+Going through the contractor mortgage process to move to a buy to let with a new mortgage company.
 All paperwork completed and sent.
-Received communication from the lender to say they can't move forward with process unless my current manager writes me a letter saying my contract will definitely get extended and when new end date will be.
-Any thoughts?
+Received a call from the lender to say they can't move forward with process unless my current manager writes me a letter confirming that my contract will definitely get extended and when new end date will be.
+Any advice?

 Find out how to order your redemption statement request from GE Money